 Orange County Unique Eateries

-Shop till you drop.
-Feast on creative Cuban cuisine at Habana washed down by a magnificent Mojito.
+Shop till you drop then Feast on creative Cuban cuisine at Habana washed down by a magnificent Mojito.
 Follow it up with a hand-crafted sweet treat.
 We highly recommend the Nutella macaroons created by the crew at Honey and Butter.

-Ruby’s Shack is located on the bluff overlooking Crystal Cove Beach.
+Ruby’s roadside diner is located on the bluff overlooking Crystal Cove Beach.
 Since the mid-1940’s the Shake Shack has been a favorite stop for both locals and tourist.
 Before Ruby’s took over the place was known as the Date Shack and its signature drink was date shakes.

 On weekends, the bar is packed with bikers and the parking is lot jammed with hundreds of motorcycles.
 The crowd is usually friendly with a mix of weekend warriors and hardcore bikers.
 Cold beer, breakfast dishes, burgers, and sandwiches.